Introduction: The Evolving Chain-of-thought

 Program-aided Language Models (Poster, ICML 2023)

-Paper: PAL: Program-aided Language Models Code: https://reasonwithpal.com
+Paper: PAL: Program-aided Language Models

+Similar to Program of Thoughts, but uses more complex Python, like leveraging data structures instead of just arithmetic.
+They also focus on CoT-style reasoning chains.
 One nice experiment they performed was including the answers in the prompt to assess whether the LLM could replace the interpreter.
-They observed a significant decline in performance, indicating that the improvement wasn’t solely due to the new prompt style.
+They observed a significant decline in performance, proving that code execution, not just prompt formatting, drives the improvements.
 They also found that meaningful variable names are important, leading to better performance than using random names, as you might expect.

 Demonstartion example: